Humanstate/api-client-public-module/README.md

 # PayProp API Public Module

-The PayProp API Public Module is a standalone module that will allow you to interact with the PayProp API through a normalised interface.
+The PayProp API Public Module is a standalone module that will allow you to interact with the PayProp API, through a normalised interface.
 This interface abstracts authentication methods, request and response building and more.

 ## Setup and running